 34 years ago I founded a mural company in New York City — after studying decorative painting in London — and have since created figurative murals across the United States for a range of clients.
-In 1997 I painted a large abstract piece in my studio in response to the sudden death of my parent — and my artistic motivation shifted.
-Today textural abstract paintings characterize most of my work.
+In 1997 I painted a large abstract piece in my studio in response to the sudden death of my parent — and my artistic purpose shifted.
+Today textural abstract painting characterizes most of my work.

-To create texture in a piece, I carefully choose from an ever-increasing array of relevant mixed-media such as BB gun pellets, shards from auto windshields, iridescent insect carapaces, string, charcoal powder, acupuncture needles, wire, found objects, etc. — and I subtly incorporate these materials in rich color backgrounds, to evoke a visceral reaction from the viewer.
+To create texture in a piece, I carefully choose from an increasing array of relevant mixed-media such as BB gun pellets, shards from auto windshields, iridescent insect carapaces, string, charcoal powder, acupuncture needles, wire, found objects, etc. — and I incorporate these materials subtly in rich color backgrounds, to evoke a visceral reaction from the viewer.

-The purpose of my work is to encourage reflection from the viewer about the complex issues that inhabit our hearts and minds and my paintings are often expressions of compassion and prayers for healing.
+The purpose of my work is to encourage reflection about the complex issues that inhabit our hearts and minds.
+My paintings are often expressions of compassion and prayers for healing.

 Complete work of the artist . . .